How To Complain

 Please complete a complaints form.
 It helps us if you can supply us with as much information possible.

 Please contact reception and you can speak to a member of our administrative team.
-Alternatively you can schedule a call back with either Ms Teresa Tromans, the practice manager or Ms Kathryn Wileman, the Assistant manager.
+Alternatively you can schedule a call back with our practice manager.

-Complaints to the practice are handled by the management team and then appropriate clinician or administrative team are involved and included.
-You need to make your complaint within 12 months of the incident that raised concerns with you or within 12 months of discovering that you have a problem relating to a specific incident.
+Complaints to the practice are handled by the management team and then the relevant clinician or administrative team member are involved and included.
+You need to make your complaint within 12 months of the incident or within 12 months of discovering that you have a problem relating to a specific incident.